 The Trust is governed by a Board of Trustees.
-Ordinarily, the board consists of eight trustees, three of whom are trustees of both AaA and the Trust; five are trustees of the Trust only.
-All eight trustees are members of the Joint Group Board Committee.
+At the point of reporting, the board consists of nine trustees, three of whom are trustees of both AaA and the Trust; six are trustees of the Trust only.
+All nine trustees are members of the Joint Group Board Committee.
 This is a joint committee of trustees of AaA and the Trust.
 When vacancies arise on the board, new trustees are appointed to fill them.
-As at the reporting date, the Trust's Board had one vacant position, for which recruitment will take place in 2022-23.
+As at the reporting date, all places on the Trust's Board were filled as described.